VRichardJP/LoLAnalyzer/README.md

 ## Requirements

-You need (pip install is the simplest way):
+You need (pip/google is your best friend):
 - Python 3
 - Tensorflow (GPU version recommended if your graphic card is compatible)
 - PyQt5